 To make it more manageable, divide a month’s pay by 12 and set up your budget so that you can save that amount per month.

-2. Pay every single bill on time during 2018 to avoid any late fees.
+2. Pay every single bill on time during the year to avoid any late fees.

 If you have a habit of paying your bills late and racking up late fees, make your new year’s resolution to pay your bills on time.

 If you haven’t already, set up automatic bill pay so that you don’t have to think about it and your bills will be paid on time.
 If you are a member with us, call (504) 885-6871 and speak with a teller to set up your automatic bill pay.